 As for Northern Lights locations closer to Peace River, Paul recommends the Sagitawa Lookout or the 12 Foot Davis Gravesite lookout.
 Here you can witness the many colours and lights with the town as your backdrop and enjoy a truly unique experience that’s only minutes away.

-For those wanting an easier ride, they can start at the staging point of the Smith Mills Trail, which is north of Figure Eight Lake, near Grimshaw.
+For those wanting an easier ride, they can start at the staging point of the Smith Mills Trail, which is north of Figure Eight Lake, near the Town of Grimshaw.
 This trail has a loop at the west end that offers up a spectacular view of the area that every rider will appreciate.
 Sledders can turn around at the rest area or continue on and finish up in Hines Creek, just in time for supper.

 No matter what your plans are this winter, there’s always something new to try out in the Mighty Peace.
 Be sure to add the Peace Valley Snow Riders’ trails to your bucket list this year and witness the Peace Region in a completely different way!